isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 ## Cancelling your IC

-If you decide not to import the goods after obtaining the IC, you should notify us via email for cancellation at least 14 days before it expires.
+If you decide not to import the goods after obtaining the IC, you should notify us via the online application form found on the NTP website for cancellation at least 14 days before the IC expires.
 Please also provide an exporter's declaration to confirm the goods have not been exported to Singapore.

 ## Penalties